-The school district honors students who excel academically.
-An Honor Roll is published at the conclusion of each quarter.
+The school district honors students who excel academically with either "Honors" for a 3.4 - 3.79 GPA, or "High Honors" for a 3.8+ GPA..
+An Honor Roll is published at the conclusion of each semester.
 Students who have achieved a 3.5 grade average for both semesters during the school year are also eligible to receive an Academic Letter at the conclusion of that year.